gaborvecsei/cryptoprice.nvim/README.md

 - `base_currency`: E.g.: `eur` or `usd`
     - Here you can see all the valid currencies [api.coingecko.com/api/v3/simple/supported_vs_currencies](https://api.coingecko.com/api/v3/simple/supported_vs_currencies)
 - `crypto_list`: This is a list with the id of the coin on CoinGecko
+    - Use `:lua require("cryptoprice.dev").find_coin_id("BTC")` to find a coin's ID
-    - Check the available ids here: [api.coingecko.com/v3/coins/list](https://api.coingecko.com/api/v3/coins/list)
+        - Or check the available ids here: [api.coingecko.com/v3/coins/list](https://api.coingecko.com/api/v3/coins/list)
         - Usually this is the name of the coin instead of their symbol
         - e.g. `["bitcoin", "ethereum", "shiba-inu", "dogecoin"]`
 - `window_width`: width of the popup window
 - `window_height`: height of the popup window